stephano88/WearablePack-AndroidWear/samples/QuoteDiscountApproval/README.md

         On Mac & Linux:
         ./gradlew installDebug

         On Windows:
         gradlew installDebug

-4. On the phone launch the *Quote Discount Approval* app and login as the manager user
+4. Launch the Quote Discount Approval app on your phone

+Once the app is running login as the manager user

 ## Part 6) Test the notifications